Icinga/icingaweb2-module-x509/README.md

 Each scan job can have one or more IP address ranges and one or more port ranges.
 The X.509 module scans each port in a job's port ranges for all the individual IP addresses in the IP ranges.

 IP address ranges have to be specified using the CIDR format.
-Multiple IP address ranges can be separates with commas, e.g.:
+Multiple IP address ranges can be separated with commas, e.g.:

 `192.0.2.0/24,2001:db8::7e38/128`